-Scherzer will be the seventh multi-time Cy Young winner to pitch for the Mets.
-At six thus far in franchise history, the Mets have already had two more of those than any other franchise, according to the Elias Sports Bureau.
-Those six are Tom Glavine, Pedro Martínez, Bret Saberhagen, Johan Santana, Tom Seaver and Jacob deGrom.
+Verlander will be the eighth multi-time Cy Young winner to pitch for the Mets.
+At seven thus far in franchise history, the Mets have already had three more of those than any other franchise, according to the Elias Sports Bureau.
+Those seven are Tom Glavine, Pedro Martínez, Bret Saberhagen, Johan Santana, Tom Seaver, Jacob deGrom and Scherzer.

 2021 Dodgers: Max Scherzer & Clayton Kershaw

-That’s right, Scherzer was part of another of these duos this past season.
-The 2021 Dodgers had Cy Young winners abound -- four, to be exact, which set a record for a team in a single season.
-In Scherzer and Kershaw, they had two three-time winners, becoming the second team to have such a duo pitch for them in a season, but the first to have them in the rotation at the same time.
+That’s right, Scherzer has been part of three of these duos in the past three seasons.
+The Dodgers acquired him from the Nationals ahead of the 2021 Trade Deadline, giving the club four pitchers with Cy Young Awards to their credit (Scherzer, Kershaw, David Price and Trevor Bauer).
+That set a record for a team in a single season.
+In Scherzer and Kershaw, L.A. had two three-time winners, becoming the second team to have such a duo pitch for them in a season, but the first to have them in the rotation at the same time.
 The other instance: the 1986 White Sox, with Steve Carlton and Tom Seaver, who did not overlap on the roster.
 More on them later.

 2008 Mets: Pedro Martínez & Johan Santana